How much does van life cost? How can you afford to live in a van and travel? Is living in a van expensive?

 This is for 2 people living full time in a van and travelling in South America.

-We’ve spent 3 months in Brazil, travelled to Easter Island, seen much of the Atacama Desert, fallen in love with Patagonia and explored so much of Argentina, Chile, Paraguay and Bolivia.
+We’ve spent 3 months in Brazil, travelled to Easter Island, saw much of the Atacama Desert, fell in love with Patagonia, and explored so much of Argentina, Chile, Paraguay, and Bolivia.
 Not bad at that price, hey?

 Make the necessary adjustments to suit your lifestyle to calculate and estimate your own van life costs.